 Thanks to the alcohol authority, China is now able to produce its own « estate wines ».
-Indeed, Chinese vineyard are getting certified through different standards that categorize them as good as the French, Italian, Australian and other’s wines trademark.
+Indeed, Chinese vineyards are getting certified through different standards that categorize them as good as the French, Italian, Australian, and other’s wines’ trademarks.

-Wang Zuming, the CADA wine branch’s secretary general declared in an interview to the China Daily that « Europe has a much longer history of wine-making, which enables detailed classification and verification of origin ».
-They are aware that the Chinese trademark will never equal the Appellation d’Origine Controlée in France or the DOC or DOCG in Italy but at least, they are hoping it will compete the United States wineries.
-Indeed, they are quiet similar in many ways.
+Wang Zuming, the CADA wine branch’s secretary general declared in an interview with the China Daily that « Europe has a much longer history of wine-making, which enables detailed classification and verification of origin ».
+They are aware that the Chinese trademark will never equal the Appellation d’Origine Controlée in France or the DOC or DOCG in Italy but at least, they are hoping it will compete with the United States wineries.
+Indeed, they are quite similar in many ways.
 They require that grapes from all vineyards used to produce the wine must be controlled by the winery and aren’t able to leave the property at any time during the winemaking process.
-Moreover, the CADA will choose carefully which wineries make the cut and will also allows customers to interact and have the possibilities to report any problem they might had on their website.
+Moreover, the CADA will choose carefully which wineries make the cut and will also allow customers to interact and have the possibilities to report any problem they might have on their website.

-Chinese wineries aren’t taken seriously, whether in China or abroad, compared to the reputation of French or Italian wine, they are way behind in the way in producing a wine of quality.
-The Chinese wine is winning more and more share, mainly in China though.
-For exemple in 2012, some major vineyard (like Ningxia or Shandong) were winning prizes at the Decanter World Wine Awards.
-The country will become the 6th largest wine producting country in the world by 2016 and thanks to the new certification of the CADA, they are hoping that it will work in favour of the reputation of Chinese wine at home and abroad.
+Chinese wineries aren’t taken seriously, whether in China or abroad, compared to the reputation of French or Italian wine, they are way behind in the way of producing a wine of quality.
+Chinese wine is winning more and more share, mainly in China though.
+For example in 2012, some major vineyards (like Ningxia or Shandong) were winning prizes at the Decanter World Wine Awards.
+The country will become the 6th largest wine-producing country in the world by 2016 and thanks to the new certification of the CADA, they are hoping that it will work in favor of the reputation of Chinese wine at home and abroad.
 Only time will tell!

-- For more informations on the wine field in China, you can read this article.
+- For more information on how to sell your wine online in China, you can read this article.